The Importance of Executive Functioning Skills In Child Development Today

 Flexible thinking or cognitive flexibility describes your child’s ability to figure out multiple solutions to everyday tasks and emerging challenges.

-This happens in real life because our plans are sometimes subject to changes because of one reason or another, which forces us to figure out new solutions.
+This happens in real life, because our plans are subject to changes because of one reason or another.
+This forces us to figure out new solutions.
 It is more or less a Plan B strategy!

 Ultimately, your child should learn to tweak her decisions based on emerging challenges.